 Projects are evaluated on a competitive basis.
 Applications are reviewed by Panthera staff and Panthera’s Cat Advisory Council, and may also be sent for external review.
 Projects are evaluated on their:

 How to Apply

 The application process begins with a call for Letters of Inquiry (LOIs), opening on January 1 and due one month later.
 The LOI asks for the title and location of the proposed project, the target species, the project budget and the amount requested from Panthera, and an abstract of the project.
 Applications who submit LoIs for projects that appear to be a good fit for the program will be asked to submit a full application and supporting documents.
 Both LoIs and applications must be submitted through Panthera's grant management system, Foundant, accessed through the green button at the bottom of this page.

 Please read all Application Instructions thoroughly before applying.

 To work offline, please download the application instructions and the following templates:

 Please note that these templates are only a portion of the application.
 In order to be considered for funding, submit a complete online application using the Click Here to Apply button.

 There will be only one Friedman Cheetah Conservation Grants cycle each year.
-The 2014 round is by invitation only.
-The 2015 cycle will begin with an open request for Letters of Interest, from January 1 to February 1, 2015.
+The 2015 cycle will begin on January 1, 2015, with an open request for Letters of Interest, due by February 1, 2015.
 The deadline for full applications will be April 1, 2015.